danielsind/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory - prints the absolute path name
+1-listit - list items in dir